 - Ensuring safe re-entry into Earth’s atmosphere

-This mission will not land on the Moon, but it will serve as a critical step toward future landings.
+will not land on the Moon, but it will serve as a critical step toward future

 The Spacecraft and Technology Behind the Mission